History of feminism: During the first and second world wars

 Women entered the labor market during the First World War in unprecedented numbers, often in new sectors, and discovered the value of their work.
 The war also left large numbers of women bereaved and with a net loss of household income.
 The scores of men killed and wounded shifted the demographic composition.
 War also split the feminist groups, with many women opposed to the war and others involved in the white feather campaign.

 Feminist scholars like Françoise Thébaud and Nancy F. Cott note a conservative reaction to World War I in some countries, citing a reinforcement of traditional imagery and literature that promotes motherhood.
-The appearance of these traits in wartime has been called the "nationalization of women".
+The appearance of these traits in wartime has been called the "nationalization of women."

-In the years between the wars, feminists fought discrimination and establishment opposition.
+In the years between the wars, feminists fought discrimination and establishment opposition to advances in women's roles in the social world and workforce.
 In Virginia Woolf's A Room of One's Own, Woolf describes the extent of the backlash and her frustration.
 By now, the word "feminism" was in use, but with a negative connotation from mass media, which discouraged women from self-identifying as such.
 When Rebecca West, another prominent writer, had been attacked as "a feminist", Woolf defended her.
 West has been remembered for her comment "I myself have never been able to find out precisely what feminism is: I only know that people call me a feminist whenever I express sentiments that differentiate me from a doormat, or a prostitute."

 In the 1920s, the nontraditional styles and attitudes of flappers were popular among American and British women.